 - a.
 The pieces must fit completely within the dimensions for height, length, and width specified in 3.3b for an extended managed mail (EMM) letter tray.
 All pieces must be upright, faced toward the end of the tray (the short dimension), and perpendicular to the length of the tray. - b.
 Trays must bear tray-size labels that meet all applicable physical and barcode standards under 4.9, with Line 1 and Line 2 information as required for flat-size mail in flat trays.
 Each label must contain a barcode as specified in 708.6.3.3 and the content identifier number required in Exhibit 708.6.2.1 for the same type of flat-size mail prepared in flat trays. - c.
-All mail must be prepared under 6.6, First-Class Mail Optional Tray-Based Preparation, and must not be prepared in bundles, except pieces in less-than-full trays must be bundled.
+All mail must be prepared under 6.6, and must not be prepared in bundles, except pieces in less-than-full trays must be bundled.
 Mailers using this option are not eligible to prepare their mail under 705.9.0. - d.
-All other applicable standards in 6.0, Preparation of Automation Flats, must be met, including required preparation sequence and use of tray minimums.
+All other applicable standards in 6.0, must be met, including required preparation sequence and use of tray minimums.